WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

       query->exec();
       query->first();
       int mark = query->value(0).toInt();
-      // Return the appropriate check state based on the state of mar. if (mark == 1) {
+      // Return the appropriate check state based on the state of mark. if (mark == 1) {
 	return Qt::Checked;
       } else if (mark == 0) {